hyperledger-labs/harmonia/docs/r3/architecture_principles.md

 ## Networks and cross-network workflows

-At a very high level, In the context of distributed ledger technologies, a “network” combines the following functions:
+At a very high level, in the context of distributed ledger technologies, a “network” combines the following functions:

 * **Identity and messaging**: A DLT network connects a set of identities, establishing an identity model through which they are able to able to consistently refer to one another, and providing mechanisms for communication between identity-holders.
 * **Ledger and consensus**.
 A DLT network maintains a universe of shared valid facts, in the form of a ledger, providing mechanisms through which consensus can be reached across the network about what these facts are.